Sidekick

 A case is three clocks, not one

-When we talk about “how long issuance takes,” we’re quietly blending three very different things, and keeping them separate is the whole game.
+When we talk about “how long issuance takes,” we’re actually jumbling three very different things, untangling them brings clarity.

 Here is a single case, end to end.
-It’s a “manual director search” — the kind where the registry has no clean API and someone has to do a paid lookup.
+It’s a “manual director search” — the kind where the registry has no clean API and someone has to do a paid lookup, or find some other equivalent method to prove Empowerment.
 Toggle Sidekick to see what changes.

 Sidekick · Case Issuance Analysis